cern-eos/eos-manila/README.md

 $ sudo systemctl restart devstack@m*
 ```

-## Configuring the EOS Driver
+## Configuring the EOS Manila Driver

 Before beginning these series of steps, ensure that:

-* [you are recognized as an admin user](https://docs.oracle.com/cd/E78305_01/E78304/html/openstack-envars.html) on your OpenStack instance.
+* [You are recognized as an admin user](https://docs.oracle.com/cd/E78305_01/E78304/html/openstack-envars.html) on your OpenStack instance.
-* EOS is integrated as a share protocol as described in the section *Enabling EOS as a Share Protocol*.
+* EOS is integrated as a share protocol as described in the section "*Enabling EOS as a Share Protocol*."

 1. Navigate to the OpenStack Manila drivers folder and clone the repository.